Best subscription electric toothbrush: Ordo Sonic+

 It is a UK based service.

-There is a choice of monthly or 3 monthly subscription packages.
+There is a choice of an adults or kids toothbrush.

 It is a UK based service.